martinohansen/ynabber/README.md

 | | S_PANKKI_SBANFIHH | ✅ |
 | | SPAREBANK_SR_BANK_SPRONO22 | ✅ |

-[^1]: Please open an [issue](https://github.com/martinohansen/ynabber/issues/new) if
-you have problems with a specific bank.
+[^1]: Please open an [issue](https://github.com/martinohansen/ynabber/issues/new) if you have problems with a specific bank.

 ## Writers

-Writers tell Ynabber where to send the fetched transactions.
+Writers are destinations for fetched transactions.

 | Writer  | Description   |
 |:--------|:--------------|